wangeddie67/isa_manim/docs/source/01-Objects for ISA Animation.md

 - :py:class:`isa_manim.isa_objects.one_dim_reg_elem` presents one element in registers.
 This object can be used to present data read from/write to one register.
 For example, one element in one vector register.
-- :py:class:`isa_manim.isa_objects.function_call` presents one function call in ISA flow.
+- :py:class:`isa_manim.isa_objects.func_unit` presents one function call in ISA flow.
 This object provides the name of the function, as well as input arguments and output results.
+- :py:class:`isa_manim.isa_objects.mem_unit` presents the memory access in ISA flow.
+- :py:class:`isa_manim.isa_objects.mem_map` presents the range of memory access.
+This object colors the accessed memory addresses.

 Each object is a series of MObject (Text, Rectangle, Eclipse or Arrow) packed into one VGroup.